 Treatment for sleep apnoea

-If you have mild to moderate sleep apnoea, another possible treatment is the use of a mouthguard (or oral appliance or mandibular advancement splint).
-Mouthguards work by holding the jaw forward during sleep.
-When properly made, they can be effective for mild to moderate sleep apnoea.
+If you have mild to moderate sleep apnoea, another possible treatment is the use of a specially made mouthguard (or oral appliance or mandibular advancement splint).
+Mouthguards work by holding your jaw forward during sleep.

 Although not always effective, surgery to the palate and base of tongue may be useful when other therapies fail.
 These types of surgeries are best undertaken by otolaryngologists (ear, nose and throat surgeons) who take a special interest and have had training in sleep-related surgery.

 Where to get help